Aquatic Studies Field Trip Programs

 - On shore, Elachee instructors engage students in complementary watershed activities including topographical map studies, storm water runoff demonstrations and water treatment plant simulations.

-- Extra program options include a tour of the nearby Lakeside Water Treatment Facility or you can combine a study of your community watershed at your school with a Chota Princess II cruise.
+- Extra program options include a tour of the nearby Lakeside Water Treatment Facility or you can combine a study of your community watershed at your school along with a Chota Princess II cruise.

 The Lake Lanier Aquatic Learning Center (LLALC) program takes place at River Forks Park in Gainesville, Ga.
-Elachee Nature Science Center in partnership with Chattahoochee Riverkeeper, Aqualand Marina and the U.S. Army Corps of Engineers.
-Title One schools are eligible for Lake Lanier Aquatic Studies program scholarships courtesy of Elachee's program partner Chattahoochee Riverkeeper.
+Elachee Nature Science Center in partnership with Chattahoochee Riverkeeper and the Hall County Parks and Leisure Services.
+Title One schools are eligible for Lake Lanier Aquatic Learning Center program scholarships courtesy of Elachee's program partner Chattahoochee Riverkeeper.
 Call Elachee at 770-535-1976 for details.

 Chicopee Woods Aquatic Studies Center at Chicopee Lake

-Many field trip programs allow students to conduct pond and wetland studies at Elachee’s outdoor classroom on the shores of Chicopee Lake.
+Many grade-level field trip programs allow students to conduct pond and wetland studies at this Elachee outdoor classroom, located on the shores of Chicopee Lake.